ast-grep/ast-grep.github.io/website/guide/rule-config/composite-rule.md

 `matches` rule enable us to reuse rules and even unlock the possibility of recursive rule.
 It is the most powerful rule in ast-grep and deserves a separate page to explain it.
 Please see the [dedicated page](/guide/rule-config/utility-rule) for `matches`.

-## Combine different rules as fields
+## Combine Different Rules as Fields
 Sometimes it is necessary to match node nested within other desired nodes.
 We can use composite rule `all` and relational `inside` to find them, but the result rule is highly nested.

 For example, we want to find the usage of `this.foo` in a class getter, we can write the following rule: